Decentralisation and Blockchain

 Both creating Credit and creating more Currency are ways of channelling wealth away from the people who spend their lives working for it and giving it value, into the governments and banks that created it.
-Once you add the Interest that is charged on both these counterfeit forms of currency, you start to see depth of veiled enslavement and systemic inequality at work.
+Once you add the Interest that is charged on both these counterfeit forms of currency, you start to see the depth of veiled enslavement and systemic inequality at work.

-Another interesting point to note is that, an increasing population means more ‘Demand’ in the Supply and Demand for currency.
+Another interesting point to note is that an increasing population means more ‘Demand’ in the Supply and Demand for currency.
 This means more currency can be created without anyone noticing a change in value and price rises.
 It is in the banks and governments narrow interests to encourage population growth and this only makes all problems bigger.

-Enter, the first ever Public Blockchain
+Enter, the first-ever Public Blockchain

 In 2009, the first Decentralised currency called Bitcoin was released.
 Owned by no-one, the purpose of this network was the potential of a currency that people could manage by themselves, removing any need for a trusted party like a bank that would have control over it and potentially misuse it.

 The Bitcoin network is a globally distributed record that contains all transactions for all Bitcoin accounts.
 The way that a Blockchain ensures its record cannot be tampered with, means there can be no doubt as to where every amount of Bitcoin is.
-So no-one can send some and still keep a copy, known as the double spend problem, or decide to create more of it than was already programmed to exist.
+So no-one can send some and still keep a copy, known as the double-spend problem, or decide to create more of it than was already programmed to exist.

 The ongoing experiment turned success story that is Bitcoin is not claiming perfection.
 It has already evolved past its original concept and continues to develop.
 But the really interesting part is what enabled it to do these things.
 Bitcoin was the first use of Blockchain.
-The next few uses of Blockchains made were essentially altered copies of Bitcoin, intended to be an improvement on the idea of a Blockchain based currency.
-These Blockchain based currencies have all since been referred to as Cryptocurrencies.
+The next few uses of Blockchains made were essentially altered copies of Bitcoin, intended to be an improvement on the idea of a Blockchain-based currency.
+These Blockchain-based currencies have all since been referred to as Cryptocurrencies.

 Money isn’t everything – it was just the beginning.